 • Tested on battery materials to ensure it doesn’t damage the battery.

-We’ve put together a checklist of the items we’d recommend you use when you’re cleaning a battery:
+We’ve put together a checklist of the items we’d recommend you use when you’re cleaning batteries:

 • 7Clean – Neutraliser and Degreaser.